 Now, similar to the concept of flow around automobiles and watercrafts and aircrafts, we can have interesting interaction between fluid flow and sports balls.
-And all of us experience that sports balls under certain conditions can spin or can swing, and there is a interesting fluid dynamics that goes behind the swing of spin of sports balls.
-It is a very involved topic, and in one of the lectures later on in this course we will discuss in details about the sports wall dynamics.
+And all of us experience that sports balls under certain conditions can spin or can swing and there is a interesting fluid dynamics that goes behind the swing or spin of sports balls.
+It is a very involved topic.
+And in one of the lectures later on in this course, we will discuss in details about the sports ball dynamics.

 Coming to the material world, I mean in engineering we deal with lots of industries.
-And industries many times are basically comprising various plants power, plants and process plants for example.
-So, you can see that there can be interesting flow patterns that can be observed, because of emissions of products of combustion from the chimney.
-That you can see in one case and maybe also similar flows can be visualized in process plants as well, like effluent treatment plants.
+And industries many times are basically comprising various plants, power plants and process plants.
+For example, so you can see that there can be interesting flow patterns that can be observed because of emissions of products of combustion from the chimney that you can see in one case and may be also similar flows can be visualised in process plants as well, like effluent treatment plants.

-Now fluid dynamics; it is not just in the material world of automobiles, and power plants, and process plants like that.
-Fluid dynamics is there in nature, and it is such a beautiful pattern or gallery of patterns of fluid flow that can be visualized if we really observe nature in a vivid way.
-And what you can see here is that in tornadoes, in rivers, in raindrops, what interesting flow patterns can be observed.
+Now, fluid dynamics it this not just in the material world of automobiles and power plants and process plants like that.
+Fluid dynamics is there in nature, and it is such a beautiful pattern or gallery of patterns of fluid flow that can be visualised if we really observe nature in a vivid way.
+And what you can see here is that in tornadoes, in rivers, in raindrops what interesting flow patterns can be observed.

 Now, nature is not just made of inanimate objects.
-There are animate objects, like animals and you can see interesting flow around butterfly, snake, fish, and all these are really giving rise to very intriguing fluid flow pattern which can be observed in nature.
+So, there are animate objects like animals and you can see interesting flow around butterfly, snake, fish and all these are really giving rise to very intriguing fluid patterns or fluid flow patterns which can be observed in nature.

-Now when we discuss about nature, I mean we basically come in to the domain of biological sciences and a life sciences.
-And one of the important follow ups is signs of human bodies or signs of living systems or medical science.
-The human body for example, is a paradise for fluid mechanist to make their own analysis for studying the respiratory system, pulmonary system, cardiovascular system, swimming of sperms and all these are very intricate.
-And if one gets a complete understanding of this it gives rise to not only a fundamental physical insight, but also maybe strategies to combat various life threatening diseases.
+Now, when we discuss about nature I mean we basically come in to the domain of biological sciences and a life sciences.
+And one of the important follow ups is science of human bodies or science of living systems are medical science.
+So, you the human body for example, is a paradise for fluid mechanist to make their own analysis for studying the respiratory system, pulmonary system, cardiovascular system, swimming of sperms and all these are very intricate.

-And, I will just give you one example to illustrate the complicacies involved, like let us think of flow of blood through arteries and veins.
-Like this is a very common thing in human body mechanics.
-Now, think of an analog in a industrial system, like flow of water through pipes.
-Now can you tell, what are the basic differences between flow of water through pipes and flow of blood through arteries and veins?
-You will immediately come up with some obvious differences like blood is a much more complex fluid than water, but the complexity of blood as the fluid is a not a mystery now I mean it is somewhat appreciated and understood not to the fullest extent, but to some extent it has been well understood.
+And if one gets a complete understanding of this, it gives rise to the not only a fundamental physical insight, but also maybe strategies to combat various life threatening diseases.
+And I will just give you one example to illustrate the complicacies involved; like let us think of flow of blood through arteries and veins, like this is a very common thing in human body mechanics.

+Now, think of an analogue in a industrial system like flow of water through pipes.
+Now, can you tell what are the basic differences between flow of water through pipes and flow of blood through arteries and veins.
+You will immediately come up with some obvious differences, like blood is a much more complex fluid than water, but the complexity of blood as the fluid is not a mystery now.
+I mean it is somewhat appreciated and understood not to the fullest extent, but to some extent it has been well understood.